johnrm174/model-railway-signalling/README.md

 ## What's new for Release 4.5.1:

+BREAKING CHANGE - Single Slip and Double Slip points have been shortened to improve route highlighting but this does mean you will need to update your track lines on your schematic to take account of this change

 * New feature to scroll canvas via mouse (drag and drop) in Run Mode - useful for larger layouts
 * Changed default GPIO sensor timeout to 20ms (the optimum value I have arrived at by testing)
-* Open up the range of Item IDs that can be assigned (signals, points, lines etc) - Now 1-999
+* Improvement - Item IDs (signals, points, lines etc) can now be in the range 1-999
 * Improvement - Route selection buttons are now always displayed on top of route lines
 * Improvement - Text Boxes are now always displayed on top of route lines
+* Improvement - Improved representation of Trap Points and single slip points
+* Improvement - Route highlighting through points improved (for most point types)
 * Bugfix to GPIO sensors - to prevent the occasional spurious segmentation errors on settings apply
 * Bugfix to timed signals (triggered by another signal) - to prevent spurious SPAD warnings
 * Bugfix to handle update of Route ID (if changed by user in the route configuration dialog)